usnistgov/thermoextrap/CONTRIBUTING.md

 ### Write Documentation

-`thermoextrap` could always use more documentation, whether as part of the official `thermoextrap` docs, in docstrings, or even on the web in blog posts, articles, and such.
+This project could always use more documentation, whether as part of the official docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback